Enlightenment philosophy: Individual liberty and the social contract

 Enlightenment philosophy was thus based on the realities of a systematic, ordered and understandable world, which required Man also to think in an ordered and systematic way.
 As well as physical laws, this included ideas on the laws governing human affairs and the divine right of kings, leading to the idea that the monarch acts with the consent of the people, and not the other way around.
 This legal concept informed Jean-Jacques Rousseau's theory of the social contract as a reciprocal relationship between men, and more so between families and other groups, which would become increasingly stronger, accompanied by a concept of individual inalienable rights.
-The powers of God were moot amongst atheist Enlightenment philosophers.
+Among atheist Enlightenment thinkers, appeals to divine authority were rejected in favor of secular reasoning.

 The Enlightenment redefined the ideas of liberty, property and rationalism, which took on meanings that we still understand today, and introduced into political philosophy the idea of the free individual, liberty for all guaranteed by the State (and not the whim of the government) backed by a strong rule of law.

 To understand the interaction between the Age of Enlightenment and the Enlighteners, one approach is to compare Thomas Hobbes with John Locke.
-Hobbes, who lived for three quarters of the 17th century, had worked to create an ontology of human emotions, ultimately trying to make order out of an inherently chaotic universe.
-In the alternate, Locke saw in Nature a source of unity and universal rights, with the State's assurance of protection.
-This "culture revolution" over the 17th and 18th centuries was a battle between these two viewpoints of the relationship between Man and Nature.
+Hobbes (1588–1679) worked to create an ontology of human emotions, ultimately trying to make order out of an inherently chaotic universe.
+Meanwhile, Locke (1632–1704) saw in nature a source of unity and universal rights, with the government's assurance of protection.
+This intellectual shift during the 17th and 18th centuries reflected contrasting views of the relationship between humanity and nature.

-This resulted, in France, in the spread of the notion of human rights, finding expression in the 1789 Declaration of the Rights of Man and of the Citizen, which greatly influenced similar declarations of rights in the following centuries, and left in its wake global political upheaval.
+In France, this resulted in the spread of the notion of human rights, finding expression in the 1789 Declaration of the Rights of Man and of the Citizen, which greatly influenced similar declarations of rights in the following centuries, and left in its wake global political upheaval.
 Especially in France and the United States, freedom of expression, freedom of religion and freedom of thought were held to be fundamental rights.